 Read our guide: what does my balance transfer revert to?

-- You can only do a balance transfer to a different bank to your current bank.
 If you are wanting to transfer a credit card balance, you must apply for a credit card from a different bank.
-It’s also important to note that some credit card providers are funded by the same bank so this may cause problems for you – lucky we’ve written a guide on this to help you out.
+It’s also important to note that some credit card issuers are funded by the same bank so this may cause problems for you – lucky we’ve written a guide on this to help you out.